Remember when you couldn’t wait to grow out of puberty so you could finally say goodbye to your acne forever?

 Why is acne so much on the rise?
 Blame it on a modern blend of hormones, diet and bad lifestyle habits:

-- Western diet: Certain foods screw up your sugar and insulin levels, triggering inflammation and excessive oil production.
+- Western diet: Certain foods (sugar, dairy, and anything processed) screw up your sugar and insulin levels, triggering inflammation and excessive oil production.

 - Hormones: A woman’s hormones are on a rollercoaster ride all her life.
 Pregnancy, your monthly cycle, even menopause can create an hormonal imbalance that triggers adult acne.